spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Rogers TL  (1999)**
-A visual method of determining the sex of skeletal remains using the distal humerus. *Journal of Forensic Sciences,* 44:57-60.
+A visual method of determining the sex of skeletal remains using the distal humerus. *Journal of Forensic Sciences* 44:57-60.

 * *Purpose:*  Sex estimation based on the characteristics of four dimorphic features of the distal humerus: trochlear constriction, trochlear asymmetry, olecranon fossa shape and depth, and the angle of the medial epicondyle.
 These are "scored" as male or female based on their morphology.
 * *Sample:*  Developed on the Grant Skeletal Collection, University of Toronto (20th century anatomy series), n = 202 (175 males, 27 females); tested on known individuals from the University of New Mexico Documented Collection (n = 35; 28 males, 7 females) and the William M. Bass Donated Skeletal Collection (n = 93; 74 males, 19 females).